 After the dry skin has fallen off, there will be a period of adjustment for the new skin.
 Your tattoo may look shiny or the colors may even look a bit milky.
 This is normal, and you should continue use of the a skin moisturizer like Lubriderm.

 DO NOT EXPOSE TO DIRECT SUNLIGHT FOR 3-4 WEEKS .After 4 weeks, it is advised to cover your tattoo or use a sunblock with an SPF of 30 to 45, when tanning or being outdoors.
 The sun or tanning bed are the only things that fade your otherwise bright tattoos.
 Please keep this in mind.
 Tattoo aftercare is extremely vital to the tattoo process.
 How your tattoo looks and heals depends on how YOU treat it.

 AVOID WORKING OUT.
 Tattoos covering big areas or those that are near joints (such as elbows and knees), may take longer if the skin is required to move too much, either during intense workouts or other physical activity.
 Working out could also cause the skin to break and become irritated, extending the tattoos healing procedure.

 DON’T FORGET!
-Looking after your tattoo isn’t really just for a week or so, it’s for life!
+Looking after your tattoo isn’t really just for a week or so.
+It’s for life!
 The better condition your skin is in, the better the tattoo will look and last over the years.
-Moisturize daily with Lubriderm and make use of sun block on every occasion.
+Moisturize daily with Lubriderm, and make use of sun block on every occasion.
 Bright, clean, crisp tattoos are a fantastic thing to have.
 The body art you collect will stay with you for the rest of your life.
-So it’s well worth the time and efforts to appropriately care for them while they are healing, and then beyond.
+It’s well worth the time and effort to appropriately care for them while they are healing and then beyond.
 (Remember, the less sun they get, the longer they will stay bright.)

 IF YOU HAVE ANY QUESTIONS FEEL FREE TO CALL US 765-287-0777.